Power to the people (slogan): In music

 Saxophonist Joe Henderson released his album Power to the People in 1969.

 One of the more politically extreme singer-songwriters is Quino, the lead singer of the reggae band Big Mountain who also wrote a song entitled "Power to the People" and then had a tattoo of "Power to the People" along with the fist placed on his chest.

+The glam metal rock band Poison released a song titled Power to the People as a single on May 23, 2000.
+The song served as the lead single and title track for their fifth studio album Power to the People that was released on June 13, 2000, via the band's independent label, Cyanide Music.
+It marked the return of the band's original lineup, together for the first time since 1991's Swallow This Live with the return of C.C.
+DeVille who replaced Blues Saraceno.

 The electronic house music artist Basement Jaxx released a song titled "Power to the People" on their album Junto in 2014.

-In 2019 the British rock band Coldplay published the song "Wonder of the World / Power of the People" on their album "Everyday Life".